krayak/stock_ratio/README.md

-# Financial Ratios Analysis
+# Financial Ratios Analyser

+---

+## **Overview**
 This project provides a structured approach to analyzing financial ratios for a company, offering detailed insights into valuation, profitability, liquidity, debt, and efficiency metrics.
 The analysis is summarized into recommendations for investment decisions based on industry benchmarks and the company’s performance.

----

-## **Overview**

 This project is a Python module designed to analyze equities using various financial ratios.
 It focuses on valuation, efficiency, profitability, and debt metrics to provide actionable investment recommendations.
 The module can be installed via `setup.py` and accessed through a command-line interface (CLI).